kristoff-it/zig-okredis/README.md

 Take a look at the final section of `REPLIES.md`.

 ## TODOS
-- Design Zig errors
-- Better connection handling (buffering, ...)
+- Better connection management (ipv6, unixsockets, ...)
+- Streamline design of Zig errors
-- Refine support for async/await
+- Refine support for async/await and think about connection pooling
+- Refine the Redis traits
 - Pub/Sub
-- Refine the Redis traits